-UPS, IDC survey cites cost concerns as biggest supply chain factor
+UPS, IDC survey looks cites cost concerns as biggest supply chain factor

 When asked what the top three business priorities during the economic downturn were, respondents to the survey, entitled “Change in the (Supply) Chain,” 72 percent listed cost containment, followed by improving margins at 61 percent, and improving customer experience at 39 percent.